remake/remake-docs/site-src/rendering-data.md

 ### How to render data

-After you bootstrap the data for your application, inside a JSON file in `_remake-data/user-app-data/{username}.json`, you can render it to the page using Handlebars.
+Every new user will receive the data inside your `app/data/bootstrap.json` file.
+You can use this to start them off with some demo data they can edit right away.

+All the data for each user is in the file `app/data/database/user-app-data/{username}.json`, where `{username}` is the name of the user.

+You can modify the [JSON](https://www.w3schools.com/whatis/whatis_json.asp) data in this user file to edit what's displayed by your application.

+### Handlebars.js

-Remake uses [Handlebars.js](https://handlebarsjs.com/) to render every template.
+Remake uses [Handlebars.js](https://handlebarsjs.com/) to render every layout, page, and partial template.
 All templates are server-rendered.

-### Handlebars.js

 Read the [official Handlebars.js documentation](https://handlebarsjs.com/) to learn more about how render data in templates.